Hoshaiah/demo-commit/cs-facts.md

 - **2025-07-09:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
 - **2025-07-09:** Quicksort averages O(n log n) but degrades to O(n^2) on already-sorted input with naive pivots.
 - **2025-07-09:** There are exactly 1024 bytes in a kibibyte (KiB), but 1000 in a kilobyte (kB).
+- **2025-07-09:** ASCII uses 7 bits (128 values); UTF-8 extends this to all of Unicode while staying ASCII-compatible.